beginning of content

 You may also:

-Your symptoms may feel worse at the end of the day and feel better after lying down.
+Your symptoms may feel worse after standing or exercising.
+Your symptoms will often feel better after lying down.

 What causes a prolapsed uterus?

-Your pelvic organs (uterus, bladder and rectum) are usually held in place by your pelvic floor — made up of muscles, ligaments and connective tissue.
-These organs can prolapse when your pelvic floor is stretched or weakened.
+Your pelvic organs (uterus, bladder and rectum) are usually held in place by the muscles and soft tissue in your pelvic floor.
+When your pelvic floor is stretched or weakened your pelvic organs can come out of place, which is called a prolapse.

 A prolapsed uterus can happen when something puts pressure on your pelvic floor, such as: